 Dermalinfusion is a patented, non-invasive, 3-in-1 dermatological treatment that simultaneously exfoliates, extracts and infuses skin with condition-specific serums for an all-inclusive treatment in one step.

-Using a sleek, diamond tipped wand to non-invasively exfoliate skin—face, around the eyes and lips typically not treatable with other treatments, neck and chest area, arms—the wand is a complete multi-tasker.
-In addition to exfoliating, it vacuums up debris while simultaneously infusing your skin with customized serum, based on your skin type or goal.
+Dermalinfusion uses a sleek, diamond tipped wand to non-invasively exfoliate skin—on the face, around the eyes and lips typically not treatable with other treatments, neck, chest area, and arms.
+The wand is a complete multi-tasker: In addition to exfoliating, it vacuums up debris while simultaneously infusing your skin with customized serum, based on your skin type or goal.
 For example, a serum might include salicylic acid for acne and hyaluronic acid for moisturization.
 Afterward, expect some slight redness, but otherwise skin should look brighter and fuller.

 The whole process takes about 30 minutes, and experts recommend regular treatments for optimal glowy effect, however at upwards of $300 a pop (prices vary by location), it may be a squeeze for some people.

 It's said to be the next generation of microdermabrasion and goes further by infusing the skin with serum immediately after exfoliation so the product penetrates even deeper, though some experts highlight a key difference.
 "We're in the category of microdermabrasion, but I hate making the comparison because it's leaps and bounds [apart]," says Sona Tolani, chief marketing officer at Envy Medical.
 "We aren't using loose crystals and blasting the skin; we're using medical-grade diamond tips [to] abrade the top layer, extract the dirt and debris, and infuse the skin with serum."
 One study listed on the Envy Medical website reportedly found that Dermalinfusion volumizes the skin by 70 percent and lasts for up to three days.